 You can listen to Christmas music on your birthday without seeming weird.

 Your husband may hire a limousine to drive you around town looking at holiday lights displays.
-(No joke.)
+(He really did-twice.)

 Thank goodness, so far, no one else in my immediate family has chosen to be born or married this month.
 (Although I was delighted to learn recently that two distant cousins also have December birthdays.)